A contract is formed when an offer by one party is accepted by the other party.

 - duress; and

-- undue influence/unconscionability.
+- undue influence or unconscionability.

 Only a few types of mistakes will cause the contract to be non-binding on the parties to it: they must be mistakes that go to the very basis of the agreement.
 For example, where there is a contract for the sale of a car that both parties assume to exist, although in reality it has been destroyed by fire, this contract is non-binding on the parties.
 By contrast, where the parties are only mistaken about the model of the car, then this contract would be binding.

 Another example is when a person signs a written document mistakenly believing that it relates to something entirely different from what in fact it does relate to, in this case the person will not be bound by it.
-This means that if X is told to sign a document which X reasonably believes to be something like a character reference to assist Z to obtain a loan from a finance company, and the document is later discovered to have been a guarantee of the loan contract, then the guarantee will not be binding on X.
+This means that if X is told to sign a document that X reasonably believes to be something like a character reference to assist Z to obtain a loan from a finance company, and the document is later discovered to have been a guarantee of the loan contract, then the guarantee will not be binding on X.

 A third example is when Y cannot read, due to blindness or illiteracy or other disability.
 Someone else tells Y what is in the document and Y signs it.
 The document Y signed is not what Y was told it was.
 The document Y signed would not be binding on Y.